slackhq/astra/docs/topics/Config-options.md

   staleDurationSecs: 7200
 ```

-How long a stale chunk, or a chunk no longer being written to, can remain on an indexer before being deleted.
-If the
+How long a stale <tooltip term="chunk">chunk</tooltip>, or a chunk no longer being written to, can remain on an indexer
-[indexerConfig.maxChunksOnDisk](Config-options.md#maxchunksondisk) limit is reached prior to this value the chunk will
+before being deleted.
+If the [indexerConfig.maxChunksOnDisk](Config-options.md#maxchunksondisk) limit is reached prior to this value the chunk will
 be removed.

 ### dataDirectory {id=indexer-data-directory}